24.1: DNA Replication

 DNA Ligase

 DNA Ligase enzymes seal the breaks in the backbone of DNA that are caused during DNA replication, DNA damage, or during the DNA repair process.
 The biochemical activity of DNA ligases results in the sealing of breaks between 5′-phosphate and 3′-hydroxyl termini within a strand of DNA.
-DNA ligases have been differentiated as being ATP-dependent or NAD+-dependent depending on the co-factor (or co-substrate) that is used during their reaction.
+DNA ligases have been classified as being either ATP-dependent or NAD+-dependent, depending on the cofactor (or co-substrate) used during their reaction.
 Typically, more than one type of DNA ligase is found within an organism.

 Figure \(\PageIndex{16}\) shows the structure of E. coli LigA in complex with nicked adenylated DNA from PDB 2OWO, visualized by UCSF Chimera.
-The various domains are indicated by different colors and relate to Pfam domains indicated.
+Different colors indicate the various domains and relate to the Pfam domains indicated.

 Figure \(\PageIndex{16}\): Structure of DNA ligase.
 Pergolizzi, G., Wagner, G.K, and Bowater, R.P.
 (2016) Biosci Rep 36(5) e00391

 DNA ligase enzyme is covalently modified by the addition of the AMP moiety to a Lysine residue on the enzyme.
 The AMP derives from the ATP or NADH cofactor.
-The downstream 5'-phosphate at the site of the DNA nick is able to mediate a nucleophilic attack on the AMP-enzyme complex, causing the AMP to transfer to the 5'-phosphate position of the DNA.
-The AMP serves as a good leaving group for the nucleophilic attack of the upstream 3'-OH with the 5'-phosphate to seal the DNA backbone, and release the AMP.
+The downstream 5'-phosphate at the site of the DNA nick can mediate a nucleophilic attack on the AMP-enzyme complex, causing the AMP to transfer to the 5'-phosphate position of the DNA.
+The AMP serves as a good leaving group for the nucleophilic attack of the upstream 3'-OH on the 5'-phosphate, sealing the DNA backbone and releasing the AMP.
 DNA ligase can use either adenosine triphosphate (ATP) or nicotinamide adenine dinucleotide (NAD+) as a cofactor.
 Figure \(\PageIndex{17}\) shows a mechanism of the ligation reaction, which is powered by ATP hydrolysis.

 Figure \(\PageIndex{17}\): DNA Ligase Reaction.
 After Showalter, A. (2002). .